 Peach-deficit young shoots from the top of the young leaves from the tip and the leaf margin or along the midrib to produce a red-brown or dark brown necrotic area, severe when the tips and leaves of the shoots like fire-like, more serious when the top of the branchlets dry wither, a large number of fallen leaves.

 The leaves of the tobacco are light green, and the top buds are bent downwards.
 The tips and edges of the young leaves wither.
-The plants dwarfed and were abnormally dark green, and when they were extremely lacking, the top buds died.
-Thickening of the lower leaves, sometimes with some dead red-brown spots.
-If calcium deficiency during flowering, flowers and buds have a tendency to wither.
-The top of the corolla died, causing the pistil to stand out prominently and there may be dead spots on the corolla.
+The plants dwarfed and were abnormally dark green, and when they were extremely lacking, the top buds died—thickening of the lower leaves, sometimes with some dead red-brown spots.
+Suppose calcium deficiency during flowering, flowers, and buds tend to wither.
+The top of the corolla died, causing the pistil to stand out prominently, and there may be dead spots on the corolla.

 The same is true of food crops.
 When calcium deficiency occurs, the leaves are thin and small, and the cold-resistance and drought-resistance are poor.
-The rods are easy to fall down, the grains are not full, the yield is low, and so on.
+The rods are easy to fall, the grains are not full, the yield is low, and so on.

 The growing point and the tip of the stem are dead, the plants are dwarf or clustered, and the young leaves often cannot be unfolded, and the grown leaves often show a lack of green.
 Roots are short, branches are numerous, and the root tips secrete clear mucus, which appears to be attached to the root tip.

 Plants are short, leaf margins are sometimes white with serrate irregularities, and the top of the stem is curved.
 The growth of the new leaf is obstructed.
 Almost completely chlorotic.
 The transparent glue is secreted, the tip of the leaf is stuck, and it cannot stretch properly.
-The leaf margins of the leaves are white, transparent, sawtooth and irregularly broken, and the brown brown scorch appears on the tips of the leaves.
-Old root tan.
+The leaf margins of the leaves are white, transparent, sawtooth, and irregularly broken, and the brown scorch appears on the tips of the leaves—old root tan.

 The leaves curl, and old gray spots appear on the old leaves, the veins turn brown, and the petioles are weak, drooping, and soon die of wilt.
 The top of the stem is curled like a hook, and the new young leaves cannot stretch and die easily.